shadow/shadow/docs/shadow_config_spec.md

 Type: String OR null

-If set, overrides the automatically calculated minimum time workers may run ahead when sending events between nodes.
+If set, overrides the automatically calculated minimum time workers may run ahead when sending events between virtual hosts.

 #### `experimental.scheduler_policy`